misslyckad82/iot23-anomaly-detection/README.md

 The project is designed to run in Databricks.

-The user should provide their own Databricks MLflow experiment path and credentials for external services when prompted.
+When using the notebook, replace `<your-email>` in the MLflow experiment path with the email address associated with your Databricks account.

-The Slack webhook URL and Groq API key are entered at runtime and are not stored directly in the source code.
+The Slack webhook URL and Groq API key are entered when the notebook is run.
+They are not stored directly in the source code.

 ## Dashboard

-The Databricks dashboard provides visualizations of:
+The Databricks dashboard contains visualizations for:

 - Benign and malicious traffic
-- Network connections over time
+- Network connections by hour
 - Traffic by protocol
 - Total connections
 - Model performance comparison